kristinemlarson/gnssrefl/README.md

 **gnssrefl** is a new version of my GNSS interferometric reflectometry (GNSS-IR) code.

-The main difference bewteen this version and previous versions is that I am attempting to use proper python packaging rules!.
+The main difference bewteen this version and previous versions is that I am attempting to use proper python packaging rules!
+However, this is a big learning curve for me, and I know that I still have a lot to learn.
 I have separated out the main parts of the code and the command line inputs so that you can use the libraries yourself or do it all from the command line.
 This should also - hopefully - make it easier for the production of Jupyter notebooks.
 The latter are to be developed